 Upon completion of this investigation, the superintendent will inform the complainant in writing of his or her decision.
 If the complaint involved discrimination or harassment, the superintendent shall submit the decision within 180 days after the superintendent received complainant’s written appeal.

-A complainant who is not satisfied with the superintendent’s decision regarding a complaint may appeal the decision to the board.
+If either the complainant or the accused party is not satisfied with the superintendent’s decision regarding a complaint he or she may appeal the decision to the board.

 This appeal must be in writing.